flatironinstitute/sciware/21_IntroGithub/day1.md

 # Activity

 ## Push `silly_code.py` to the repo
-## Put one of your projects into a new Github repo
+## Put one of your projects into a new GitHub repo

 # Troubleshooting

-- Find Github buddies
+- Find GitHub buddies
   - The best way to figure things out is by asking folks for help

 <img src="assets/Forktocat.jpg" alt="Octocat buddies" style="height:500px">